 While working on features at npm, all engineers coordinate security audits with the Security Point of Contact.

-Documents from this process are available, and can be provided to customers when requested.
+Documentation of our internal audits is available, and can be provided to customers when requested.

 The cloud hosting platforms that we use provide options for automated vulnerability scanning.